 Beyond these courses, you can select any other 600-level seminars.
 You may also include up to three electives in your program of study, which might include courses at the 500- or 700-levels, or graduate courses from other departments.

-If you plan to complete an Advanced Certificate in Public Policy and/or the Advanced Certificate in Comparative and Global Politics, you might prioritize courses that will fulfill these requirements, as well.
+If you plan to complete an Advanced Certificate in Public Policy and/or the Advanced Certificate in Global Politics, you might prioritize courses that will fulfill these requirements, as well.
 You may count these courses toward both the certificate and the general M.A. degree.

 Admission to the graduate program on a conditional basis means that you are eligible to enroll in graduate level coursework but that your status in the program is dependent upon some requirement.
 For students who apply before completing their BA/BS, conditional status is lifted as soon as they provide evidence of their graduation.
 For others, the condition requires a minimum GPA for the first semester.
 Until the condition is lifted, you will lack “Classified Student Standing,” and thus not be eligible to apply for Graduate Assistant teaching positions in the department.
 For more specific information about the conditions of your enrollment, refer to your admission RDR (Request for Departmental Recommendation).
 Once you have met the conditions for classified status, you need to complete a Change in Status Form and attain the Graduate Advisor’s signature in order to register for your second semester.